saharon27/voting-app/README.md

 description: "This sample creates a multi-container application in an Azure Kubernetes Service (AKS) cluster."
 ---

-# Azure Voting App
+# Voting App

 This sample creates a multi-container application in an Azure Kubernetes Service (AKS) cluster.
 The application interface has been built using Python / Flask.
 The data component is using Redis.